aryaMode/auto-git-repos/README.md

 # auto-git-repos

-Hey, this Python program creates remote repositories in GitHub and uploads your local directory to that repo.
+Hey, this Python program creates remote repositories in GitHub and uploads your local directory to those repos.

 ## How to use it
 1. Generate an [access token](https://github.com/settings/tokens) and copy it.